 The following recall has been announced:

-WHY: The base can ignite during use, posing a fire hazard to the consumer.
+WHY: The fuel filter can leak, posing a fire hazard.

 More Related Stories